graphql-aspnet/graphql-aspnet.github.io/docs/advanced/custom-scalars.md

 ### IScalarGraphType Members

 -   `Name`: The name of this scalar in GraphQL.
 This is the name that will be displayed in introspection queries.
 -   `InternalName`: An alternative name representing the scalar in server side code.
 This name is commonly used in logging messages and exceptions to identify the scalar in terms of the server.
-Its common to use the fully qualified name, i.e. `System.String`.
+Its common to use the fully qualified name, i.e. `"MyNameSpace.Money"`.
--   `Description`: The phrase that will be displayed describing the scalar in introspection queries.
+-   `Description`: The phrase that will used to describe the scalar in introspection queries.
 -   `Kind`: Scalars must always be declared as `TypeKind.SCALAR`.
 -   `Publish`: Indicates if the scalar should be published for introspection queries.
 Unless there is a very strong reason not to, scalars should always be published.
 Set this value to `true`.
 -   `ValueType`: A set of flags indicating what type of source data, read from a query, this scalar is capable of processing (string, number or boolean).
 GraphQL will do a preemptive check and if the query document does not supply the data in the correct format it will not attempt to resolve the scalar.
 Most custom scalars will use `ScalarValueType.String`.